 Distance: 35.3 miles Location: Holehird Gardens Coordinates: N 54.39602, W 2.91472

 Travelling:Leaving Holehird, turn left and continue on the A592 for approx 0.7 miles to a mini-roundabout where the main A591 crosses.
 Take the second exit to continue on the A592 towards Bowness.
-Shortly, there is a layby viewpoint on the right with good views over the lake.
+Shortly, Hammarbank pay and display car park is on the right with good views over the lake.
 Continue beyond this, down the steep hill and around a couple of bends to Rayrigg Meadow car park on the right.

 Distance: 36.6 miles Location: Rayrigg Meadow picnic site Coordinates: N 54.37897, W 2.91924